Postherpetic neuralgia

 Why does the pain persist in some people?

-The symptoms of PHN can last for several months in some people.
+The symptoms of postherpetic neuralgia can last for several months in some people.
 Shingles causes inflammation of the nerve.
-Pain can be expected whilst the rash and inflammation occur.
-However, it is not clear why some people continue to have pain when the inflammation has gone.
-It is thought that some scar tissue next to the nerve, or in the nearby part of the spinal cord, may be a factor.
+Whilst the pain is understandable whilst the rash and inflammation is present, it is not clear why some people continue to have pain when the acute inflammation has gone.
+It is thought that some scar tissue or ongoing inflammation next to the nerve, or in the nearby part of the spinal cord, may be a factor.
 This may cause pain messages to be sent to the brain.

 Will the pain go away?